Tripp Athletic Center - UMass Dartmouth Corsairs

 Extras 3

 A final extra point is awarded for the design of the UMass Dartmouth campus itself.
 The university was “honored” in 2013 as one of the ugliest campuses in the United States.
 Travel and Leisure magazine likened its buildings to “concrete spaceships,” which is a fairly accurate description.
 Designed by internationally renowned Modernist architect Paul Rudolph.
 Campus buildings were built in the Brutalist style popular in the 1960s.
 The exterior and interior of the buildings are made from rough concrete (beton brut).
 The campus features large windows, meant to blur the distinction between inside and outside, and short, irregular stairs, meant to slow people down and allow them to appreciate the campus more fully.
-Newer campus buildings, including the Tripp Center, have been built to complement, but not to copy, Rudolph’s aesthetic.
-The end result is a cold, drab campus featuring buildings that can actually be very difficult to get around.
+Newer campus buildings, have been built to complement, but not to copy, Rudolph’s aesthetic and soften the unusual vibe given off by his design.

 Final Thoughts

-The Tripp Athletic Center is a small gym that enjoys some big support from the local community.
-Fans who like their hoops with a side of architecture will certainly enjoy a visit to the UMass Dartmouth campus.
+UMass Dartmouth offers an entertaining night of basketball at an affordable price.
+Fans who like their hoops with a side of architecture may wish to visit UMass Dartmouth for another reason entirely.
 A tour of the Paul Rudolph-designed campus can be just as interesting as the action on the court.

 Comments